Our Review Process

 Losing a significant amount of weight is necessary as weight directly affects how insulin is used in the body.
 Cells that store fat end up requiring more insulin in order to break down fat into usable energy for the body.
 This causes the body to release more insulin which in turn causes insulin resistance.

 Exercises like high intensity interval training, cardio, regular walking and yoga are highly beneficial for managing this condition.
 Regular workouts are important to move glucose from the bloodstream to the muscles where they’re used for energy.
+Read more to know about what level of blood sugar is dangerous?

 There are plenty of other ways to manage insulin resistance as well.
 Pair these with lifestyle changes and you’ll be good to go.

 Insulin resistance, also known as poor insulin sensitivity, is a condition in which your cells have trouble reacting to insulin.
 There are various diets for insulin resistance that can bring this particular phenomenon under control.
 Reviewing how lifestyle variables such as nutrition, activity, and weight may influence your health is very important.
 Insulin resistance is a condition in which blood sugar and insulin levels remain elevated long after eating.
 The high demands placed on insulin-producing cells wear them down over time.
 Exercises like high intensity interval training, cardio, regular walking and yoga are beneficial for managing this condition.
+Also know about reversing type 2 diabetes.

 Can you reverse insulin resistance?